jowharshamshiri/gitfleet/README.md

     branch = develop
 ```

-Use `supergit sync` to checkout and pull the specified branches.
+Use `gitfleet sync` to checkout and pull the specified branches.

 ## Edge Cases and Error Handling